Transformation Intelligence Engine

 Tell the engine who the client is and what they're trying to change.

-The client company you're auditing.
-Used only to personalize the report.
+Used only to personalize the briefing.

-Sector context.
-Regulated industries face higher baseline inertia.
+Regulated sectors carry higher baseline inertia.

 5,000 employees

-The change program in one line — what's being replaced or introduced.
+The change program in one line.

 Field method (≈ 60 min)